 • You don’t know how to truly relax, as if you’re always bracing for something bad.

-• You struggle to express what you feel and have no clue how to answer, “How are you feeling?”
+• You struggle to answer the seemingly simple question, “How are you feeling?”

 • You take care of everyone else while your own needs get overlooked.